We will continue to add to this list as we receive common themes of feedback to the plan, or as Government advice changes that requires clarification.

 Yes.
 Bubbles are no longer a requirement though clubs may use them as a precaution.

 The total number of people on court for organised training is outdoor and indoor organised basketball permitted - maximum 30 people per court.

 Organised is defined as any level (elite, youth and senior) of basketball undertaken by Basketball England affiliated clubs and registered members at Return To Play Level 1.

 At Level 1 we have to do our best to maintain maximum distance between individuals:

 We have significant detail on how to set up your venue in our Game Day Guidance.

 In a game situation, officials have the power to enforce a technical foul on a team if either an individual or the team are not abiding by the RTP guidelines.

 Outside of a game, individuals can alert Basketball England if they feel that a venue or club are not adhering to the advice via email@example.com and we can look into the situation on a case by case basis.

 Please see Appendix 8 of the RTP to see our actions on breaches of the RTP.

-Yes it is advised to complete the Level 2 Risk Assessment found in the Appendices of the RTP.
+Yes it is advised to complete the Level 1 Risk Assessment for training and games.
+These can be found here.